mple06/fivedayforecastML/README.md

 # Weather Dashboard

-I built a weather dashboard applicaton with a search feature to find current weather condtions and 5-day forecast for numerous cities.
+I built a weather dashboard application with a search feature to find current weather condtions and 5-day forecast for numerous cities.
   - Displays the information below
     - City
     - Date